ragley/Ragleys-STR/README.md

 10. If you want to make changes, disconnect from the server and repeat steps 6-9, or else other people will not see them.

-# Disclaimer
+## Disclaimer
-## You are free to modify this list how you want, however you do so at your own risk.
+ __You are free to modify this list how you want, however you do so at your own risk.
 I am a student who enjoys skyrim modding in his free time and I don't have the time or energy to provide support on a modded setup that I don't know what exactly has been done.
-Should you decide to make modifications, all responsibility for problems that occur falls on you, and I respectfully as you search elsewhere for the solutions.
+Should you decide to make modifications, all responsibility for problems that occur falls on you, and I respectfully as you search elsewhere for the solutions.__

-# Thanks for playing!
+# Thanks for playing! -Ragley
-- Ragley